conradojordan/stddev-calculator/README.md

 # stddev-calculator
-Standard Deviation calculator made in Python with tk GUI
+Standard Deviation calculator made in Python with tkinter GUI